Acero-AD/youcook/README.md

 #### Searching Recipes
 For searching the recipe I started with a simple keyword search.
 It was a good starting point but it was messy and it didn't take into account plurals and combinations.

-For improving it I made some research and though about using ElasticSearch but endep up using Postgres full text search (I learn about it during this project).
+For improving it I made some research and though about using ElasticSearch but end up using Postgres full text search (I learn about it during this project).

 I think it ended up being a better solution that has less friction for the user.

 ### Leftouts

 * Update and edit recipes.
-Same process as create so I gave 0 value.
+Same process as create so it gave 0 value.
 * Users login.
-For allowing creating I would be interesting so not everyone freely do it.
+For allowing creating it would be interesting so not everyone can freely do it.

 ## AI